 - Without routine dental care, dogs can painfully lose their teeth from severe decay.

 - Your dog’s teeth wear out just like yours.
 If you need to brush your teeth every day, why wouldn’t your pet?

 How Often Should I Brush My Dog’s Teeth?

 Ideally, you should brush your dog’s teeth every day.
 If not every day, then as often as possible.
 You can use a soft bristled brush, a finger toothbrush, a piece of gauze, or cotton.
 Don’t use human toothpaste, baking soda, or salt as they can harm your pet if they’re ingested.
 There are specialty toothpastes with a variety dog-friendly flavors for you to choose from.

 The Importance of Routine Dental Care

 While brushing your animal’s teeth is important, so is taking them to get regular dental exams and checkups with a veterinarian.
 As silly as it sounds to schedule a dental appointment for your dog, they are just as prone to gum irritation and tartar buildup as you are.

 Your dog’s teeth are important, but don’t forget about your own!
-If you’re overdue for a cleaning, exam, and x-rays, you can call our friendly office at 703-525-0157 to schedule an appointment for your next dental visit.
+If you’re overdue for a cleaning, exam, and x-rays, you can contact our friendly office to schedule an appointment for your next dental visit.